Key concepts

-KakaoCloud IAM uses Role Based Access Control (RBAC) to manage permissions for users, organizations, and projects through predefined roles.
+KakaoCloud IAM uses a role-based access control (RBAC) model to manage permissions for users, organizations, and projects based on predefined roles.

 Resource

-Resource refers to computing assets like instances, storage, networks that can be created in a project, or services provided by KakaoCloud.
+A resource is an abstract unit of computing assets such as instances, storage, and networks that can be created in a project, or services provided by KakaoCloud.

 Item | Description |